hernanchavezthielemann/GRO2LAM/README.md

 FUNCTIONS
     message_box(message='', title='Message box', **options)
-         Creates a message box through the implementation of an instance of class Message_box, these messages can be info, warning and error
+         Creates a message box through the implementation of an instance of class Message_box.
+These messages can be info, warning and error
 ```

 > tk_lib.py

-Home made tkinter library
+Home made tkinter library.

 ```
 CLASSES